jpverkamp/blog/content/reviews/books/Tomi Adeyemi/Legacy of Orsha/1 - Children of Blood and Bone.md

 ---
 > You crushed us to build your monarchy on the backs of our blood and bone.
 Your mistake wasn't keeping us alive. it was thinking we'd never fight back.

-{{< goodreads book="Children of Blood and Bone" >}} is a rather good book.
+[[Children of Blood and Bone]]() is a rather good book.
 You have a West African world one generation removed from a genocide which managed to take magic from the world.
 Radically oppressed former magic users with pockets of resistance here and there--and a main character tossed headfirst into the struggle to return their power.

 <!--more-->